- Category: Council and social housing

 House prices in Ryedale are very high when considered relative to local average wages; this makes it extremely difficult for local people who have a low income to afford to buy their own home.
 The council works in partnership with local housing associations to tackle this.

-Ryedale District Council is part of the North Yorkshire Strategic Housing Partnership which aims to provide a co-ordinated approach to tackling housing need across the County.
+The Council is part of the North Yorkshire Strategic Housing Partnership which aims to provide a co-ordinated approach to tackling housing need across the County.
 Partners have agreed a common North Yorkshire Housing Strategy.
+Ryedale's Strategic Housing Market Assessment is available on the Ryedale Plan website.

 The Housing Services Manager and Rural Housing Enabler at Ryedale District Council work in partnership with the following Housing Associations to provide more affordable homes in the district:-